halilbahadir/pipelinefactory/Documentation/devopsman-cicd.md

 Designing and configuring all these services in a pipeline with AWS CodePipeline is not adding value to the business, so it is better to automate the pipeline generation as well.

 We will prepare an AWS CloudFormation Template, that will create all resources required for the CI/CD pipeline.
 In this AWS CloudFormation template, we will use NESTED templates that will help us to reuse the sub-templates, and design easier if any change required.
-CI/CD pipeline will be as the diagra below.
+CI/CD pipeline will be as the diagram below.

 <img src="https://github.com/halilbahadir/pipelinefactory/blob/master/Documentation/20-Pipeline-diagram-merged.png" width="450" height="500">

-##Let's do it together
+## Let's do it together

 1. Open Amazon S3 Dashboard and find the object "master-formation.yaml" URL under hb-projectq bucket, CICDScripts folder or you can know from the S3 URL template